 - 8. Can asylees work?

 While many people use “asylee” and “refugee” interchangeably, they mean two separate things.
 See our article on Nevada refugee laws.
-For other ways to obtain immigration status, see our articles on deferred action in Nevada, provisional unlawful presence waivers, and VAWA in Nevada.
+For other ways to obtain immigration status, see our articles on deferred action in Nevada and VAWA in Nevada.

 The United States Citizenship and Immigration Services (USCIS) may grant a foreigner the status of asylum in Nevada if the individual: